glpi-project/docdev/source/devapi/acl.rst

       ...

-The new rights need to be checked by your own functions, see checkrights__
+The new rights need to be checked by your own functions, see :ref:`check rights <checkrights>`

+.. _checkrights:

 Check rights
 ^^^^^^^^^^^^

-Each itemtype class which inherits from CommonDBTM will benefit from standard right checks.
+Each itemtype class which inherits from `CommonDBTM <https://forge.glpi-project.org/apidoc/class-CommonDBTM.html>`_ will benefit from standard right checks.
 See the following methods:

 - `canView <https://forge.glpi-project.org/apidoc/class-CommonDBTM.html#_canView>`_